Rat Race (film): Box office

 Rat Race was released in both the United States and Canada on August 17, 2001, and grossed US$11,662,094 in its opening weekend at the North American box office, ranking third behind American Pie 2 and Rush Hour 2.
 The film ultimately grossed $56.6 million domestically and $28.8 million overseas for a worldwide total of approximately $85.5 million based on a budget of an estimated $48 million, making it commercially successful.

 The film was released in the United Kingdom on January 11, 2002, and opened also at number three behind the non-comedic The Lord of the Rings: The Fellowship of the Ring and Harry Potter and the Philosopher's Stone.
 For the next two weekends, the film retained the spot, before moving down one place and then four places down before finally ending up on No. 10 on February 10, 2002.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 45% based on 128 reviews, with an average rating of 5.00/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 44% based on 129 reviews, with an average rating of 5.4/10.
 The website's critical consensus reads, "Rat Race moves from one sight gag to another, but only a handful of them are genuinely funny."
 On Metacritic, the film received a score of 52 based on 26 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an above average grade of "B+" on an A+ to F scale.

-Jo Berry of Empire gave the film three stars out of five and wrote, "Ex-Saturday Night Live writer Breckman piles on the gags for this daft chase movie.
+Jo Berry of Empire gave the film three stars out of five, writing "Ex–Saturday Night Live writer [Andy] Breckman piles on the gags for this daft chase movie.
 It's incredibly silly, but also rib-ticklingly funny."